mdberryh/WebApiUserAuth/README.md

 3. Run the CreateTables.sql to create the tables and functions for the web app.
 4. update the webconfig to use the connection string.
 5. add some users to play with

+## Future Additions
+1. Move the user password hashing to the web api itself.
+2. Add peppers to the user's password.
+These peppers are stored in the secrets.json on the web app.